 A Mirage Miracle

 After a few months, all of sudden everything became normal.
 I felt good.
 Better!
 And happy.
 I was back to full participation in the activities at my college.
 Actually, I felt better than before.
 Later after a couple of days, I observed that I wasn’t my normal self.
-Often I felt uneasy with racing thoughts and landed up in issues with my impulsive behaviour.
-My father made me realise my speech was illogical and rapid.
+Often I felt uneasy with racing thoughts and landed up in issues with my impulsive behavior.
+My father made me realist my speech was illogical and rapid.
 I was easily irritable.
 Initially, I thought it was a miracle because the gloomy days were replaced by bright full of energy days.

 All I needed was a spark

 I didn’t feel myself anymore!
 My thoughts started haunting me from inside.
 And there some whispers in my head said: “you are done with your silence”.
 That’s was the point of breakdown.
 I decided to speak up.
 Shared all my experiences with my best friend.

 I had him visit me.
 After a few seconds of silence, he asked, “Are you okay?”

 That was the moment I was waiting for!
 It was like someone opened a door for me which was locked up for a number of days.
 I just hugged him and cried my heart out that day.
 That day, was the beginning of my recovery!

 After all the browsing and searching over the internet, I got help through one of my dad’s friend.
 He suggested me a mental health clinic for consultation.
 Initially, I was skeptical to go there.
 I wasn’t sure if this was the right thing.
 My dad held my hand and helped me through this phase.
 The psychiatrist there was friendly and communicative.
 A few visits later, I was made aware of that, what I was going through was “bipolar depression disorder “.